From pacing to symbolism, Die Hard 2 depends on John McClane being a smoker – and them’s the fax. Spoilers. Obviously.

 There’s one other kind of symbolic short hand at play in the film franchise: class division.
 If McClane is a lone hero, it’s partly by virtue of class distinction.

 He’s a working class white guy in a corporate or jet-set world of high fliers.
 They’re high-tech; he’s hands and fists and street smarts.
 His wife belongs to the new world; he’s a salt-of-the-Earth beat cop.

 From cops to air traffic controllers, the world won’t listen to McClane, yet he’s always right.
 “I hate being right all the time,” he says, while luxuriating in the deliciousness of being right all the time.

-Smoking, meanwhile, is a working-class badge of honour, a refuge, and “one of the few pleasures left for the poor on sink estates and in working men’s clubs” (Health Secretary John Reid)2.
+Smoking, meanwhile, is the working-class badge of honour, a refuge, and “one of the few pleasures left for the poor on sink estates and in working men’s clubs” (UK Health Secretary John Reid)2.
 McClane smokes, and we get the measure of the man.

 Cinema is no place for poker players.
 On-screen, all emotions must be seen.
 The range of human experience is condensed into easy feelings – angry, tense, sad, very sad and so on.
 More than that and things gets complicated and detract from the popcorn.

 Cigarette emotions are even narrower on screen, where they typically represent tension or post-coital satisfaction (which, as Freud put it, is the release of tension).